 When the going gets weird, the weird turn professional.

-Thomas Sowell said that each new generation born is in effect an invasion of civilization by little barbarians, who must be civilized before it is too late.
-We have not been doing a good job of that lately.
-And not for about 70 years at least.
+Thomas Sowell said each new generation born is in effect an invasion of civilization by little barbarians, who must be civilized before it is too late.
+Unfortunately, we have not been doing a good job of civilising our young.
+Not for about 70 years at least.

-Public education in Australia, and it seems in NZ, Canada, the UK and the USA, has a lot of explaining to do.
-Our state schools and university systems have had their Roman moment and carelessly, perhaps intentionally ruined, since mid-last century, just as C.S.
+Public education in Australia (and it seems in NZ, the UK and the rest of the West), has a lot of explaining to do and a lot to prove.
+Our state schools and university system have carelessly, perhaps intentionally, been broken just as C.S.
 Lewis foreshadowed in The Abolition of Man.

-Our bloated, unsustainable, progressive training systems cost taxpayers a bomb.
-Their total actual cost is incalculable but evident in the so-called debt-crisis exploding amongst young US college graduates, causing them to forego their next steps in life such as buying a house, getting married and having children or travelling or starting a business.
-Many people will be on the hook forever for their useless degrees, wasting their lives.
-Others have decided that university is perhaps no longer the way to go for their children.
+Our bloated, unsustainable, ‘progressive citizen training systems’ cost taxpayers a bomb and are completely counter-productive for advancing Australia.
+The total cost of what the West has allowed to happen over the past few decades (i.e. allow left-wing lunatics to run the asylum) is incalculable.
+However, a good example is available in the so-called debt-crisis that is exploding amongst young US college graduates, causing them to forego the next normal steps in life such as buying a house, getting married and having children or travelling or starting a business.
+Many people will be on the hook forever for their useless ‘X studies’ degrees, wasting their lives.
+Many other people have now decided that university is perhaps no longer the way to go for their children.
+I know I have.

 The disaster in Australia is that as usual we bought a lemon that we can’t afford to run.
 Our schools sometimes seem as useful as our desalination plants.
 In the seventies, we pulled the plates off a reasonably good system, and used it as a paddock basher.
 Now we’ve flogged the thing to death and it’s a bomb and nothing we bolt on will make any difference.
 And all of this is just another dreadful confirmation of Robert Conquest’s Second Law and a failure to heed C.S.
 Lewis’s warning.

-In Australia, a child is probably lucky to survive their public schooling mentally intact, let alone come away with rudimentary adult skills in the English language and literature, ancient and modern history, geography, botany, biology, logic, mathematics, chemistry and physics.
-Their home lives may unfortunately also be largely devoid of domestic and physical skills or any appreciation of a natural world behind the silvery screen.
+In Australia, a child is probably lucky to survive Kindy to to Uni mentally intact, let alone come away with adult skills in the English language and literature, ancient and modern history, geography, botany, biology, logic, mathematics, chemistry or physics.
+Their young home lives may unfortunately also be devoid of important domestic and physical skills or worse, any appreciation of the natural world behind the silvery screen.

-We pay through the teeth for fewer skills, less employability and a rising population of empty-headed, hysterical and ‘activised’ (activated?) climate millennarians who apparently greatly respect atmospheric science but biological science not so much.
-We have brought up Generation Henny Penny, an age cohort that is lost in both time and space.
+We pay through the teeth for fewer ‘skills’ and a rising population of empty-headed, anxious, useless and ‘activised’ climate millenarians who apparently admire atmospheric science but biological science not so much.
+We have brought up a Generation Henny Penny, an age cohort that is lost in both time and space.
 [NB: Gen Z seems promising, but that is for another post!].

 Australia could have high quality fee-for-service charter-like schools that are privately run and neither government-funded nor unionised like the public system.
 They could be locally overseen by councils but follow a state curriculum, in their way at their pace.
 We could abolish the Commonwealth Department of Education and let a much much smaller agency guide and oversee a national model curriculum.